narcissistic red flags: warning signs highlighted

 Narcissistic people may exhibit excessive jealousy and possessiveness in their relationships, stemming from their need to maintain control and their fear of being overshadowed or abandoned.

-This can manifest in attempts to monitor their partner’s activities, control their social interactions, monitor their social media accounts, and even accuse them of infidelity without cause.
+This can manifest in attempts to monitor your activities, control your social interactions, monitor your social media accounts, and even accuse you of infidelity without cause.

 7. Constant Criticism and Belittling

-Narcissistic red flags include engaging in constant criticism and belittling of their partners and using demeaning comments or ridicule to undermine their self-esteem and reinforce their own superiority.
+Narcissistic red flags include engaging in constant criticism and belittling of you and using demeaning comments or ridicule to undermine your self-esteem and reinforce their own superiority.

-This can involve mocking their partner’s appearance, intelligence, or abilities, making them feel inadequate or unworthy.
+This can involve mocking your appearance, intelligence, or abilities, making you feel inadequate or unworthy.

 8. Using Guilt and Shame to Manipulate

-Narcissists may use guilt and shame as tools to manipulate their partners so that they can maintain control of the relationship.
+Narcissists may use guilt and shame as tools to manipulate you so that they can maintain control of the relationship.

-They may make their partners feel responsible for their own emotions, imply that they are ungrateful or selfish, or use past mistakes to hold power over them.
+They may make you feel responsible for their emotions, imply that you are ungrateful or selfish, or use past mistakes to hold power over you.

 9. Unpredictable Mood Swings and Emotional Outbursts